 1 tbsp. ground flax seeds + 2 tbsp. liquid = 1 flax egg

 Vanilla extract adds subtle flavor that gives pancakes their signature flavor.

 Milk of your choice

-You can use nut milk, oat milk or soy milk of your choice to keep this recipe vegan friendly.
+You can use nut milk, oat milk, or soy milk to keep this recipe vegan friendly.

-Baking powder helps the pancakes rise.
+Baking powder helps the pancakes to rise.
 You only need a tiny bit!

-All you need is to add all the ingredients needed for this recipe in a blender until smooth.
+All you need is to add all the ingredients for this recipe to a blender and blend until smooth.